carstenbauer/ThreadPinning.jl/docs/src/examples/ex_pinning_julia_threads.md

 ## Default pinning (for package authors)

 If you're developing a package you may want to provide a reasonable default pinning.
 If you would naively use `pinthreads` for this, you would enforce a certain pinning irrespective of what the user might have specified manually.
-This is because `pinthreads` has the highest precedence.
-To lower the latter you can set `force=false` in your `pinthreads` call, e.g. `pinthreads(:cores; force=false)`.
+To avoid this, you can set `force=false` in your `pinthreads` call, e.g. `pinthreads(:cores; force=false)`.
 This way, a user can overwrite your default pinning (`:cores` in this example), e.g. by calling `pinthreads` manually before running your package code.

+## `JULIA_PIN` environment variable

+In some scenarios, you may want to specify the desired pinning strategy through an environment variable rather than hardcoding it in the source code (e.g. as a strict `pinthreads(:cores)` call).
+This is possible if you set `JULIA_PIN` in conjuction with using `pinthreads(...; force=false)`.
+This way, the hardcoded is strategy is only used if `JULIA_PIN` is not set.
+Otherwise, the value of the environment variable takes precedence.
+Note that `JULIA_PIN` may be set to any symbol that is supported by `pinthreads`.
+For now, specifying the CPU IDs manually isn't supported (please open an issue or a PR if you need this).